Docs

 How Clerk protects against brute force attacks

-Account Lockout is a Clerk feature that enables you to protect your users from brute-force attacks on static credentials.
+Account lockout is a Clerk feature that enables you to protect your users from brute-force attacks on static credentials.
 If enabled on your instance, Clerk will automatically track users' failed verification attempts when they try to authenticate via password on backup code.

-How Account Lockout works
+How account lockout works

 If the maximum allowed attempts are reached, the user will be locked out from signing in again until the lockout duration lapses.
 Lockout can also be configured to never expire, in which case the user will not be able to sign in unless an admin unlocks them.